Management and Control

 - Youth players who do not wish to play for the team that has drafted them will not be allowed to play for any other team in the PGSA for one (1) year from the drafting date.

-- Graduating youth ‘House’ Association players do not have to go through the draft and may find a team prior to the start of season; after which they must enter the draft – if applying for Open Divisions, see Draft Rules below.
+- Graduating youth ‘House’ Association players do not have to go through the draft and may find a team prior to the start of season; after which they must enter the draft – if applying for Division One, see Draft Rules below.

 - A team of graduating youth players may petition the PGSA to enter the Association as a new team.
 The petitioning team must have at least eight (8) returning players from the graduating team.